 "My mom grew up in Rowayton and my grandmother still lives there, so I was around this area a bunch growing up," said Herzlich, who planned to visit his grandmother after the event.
 "Being here for a good cause and meeting some of the NFL's alumni is a perfect situation."

 A starter at linebacker for several games before injuring his ankle, Herzlich knows his rookie season was one to remember.

 "It was really unbelievable the way everything came together," Herzlich said.
-"We basically had to win six playoff games, but we did it.
-Everyone on the team just played so well at exactly the right time."
+"We basically had to win six playoff games, but we did it."

 Former pitching great Tommy John was the only athlete at the outing that didn't play in the NFL.
 Yet John does have NFL ties.
 His son-in-law Patrick Mannelly is entering his 15th season as a long snapper for the Chicago Bears.

 "Whether it's football, baseball, basketball, getting guys together to raise money for charity is great," John said.
 "I'm competing in a golf event tomorrow for anti-bullying run by Chase Blackburn of the Giants.
 If you can lend your name to help raise money for a cause you should do it."